logzio/logz-docs/_source/user-guide/cloud-siem/manage-feeds.md

   - nshishkin
 ---

-There are two types of threat feeds in SIEM:
+There are two types of threat feeds in Cloud SIEM:

 * Logz.io threat feed is a predefined threat feed that cannot be edited.
 It is included by default and cannot be edited.
 Logz.io threat feeds have a **Logz.io feed** tag.

-* Private threat feed is a feed that you can add to the SIEM.
+* Private threat feed is a feed that you can add to the Cloud SIEM.
 You can add, edit or delete a private feed.
 Private feeds have a **Private feed** tag.

 ### View threat intelligence feeds